JYifei/SC1015-MiniProject/README.md

 ### Detalis
 #### Data Cleaning
-   a. no missing values in the data
+  1. No missing values in the data
-   b.
-Used box plot for visualizing
+  2. Used box plot for visualizing
-   c.
-Outlier removal: removed the rows that contain outliers in numeric data.
+  3. Outlier removal: removed the rows that contain outliers in numeric data.
 2% of the whole dataset was removed.

 #### Exporatory Data Analysis
-   a.
-Used cross-vairant dot plot for guessing the correlation between the colomns.
+  1. Used cross-vairant dot plot for guessing the correlation between the colomns.
-   b.
-Correlation matrix helped us to observe the strength of the relationship.
+  2. Correlation matrix helped us to observe the strength of the relationship.
-   c.
-Define new feature 'BMI' with weight and height, and expressed it in both numeric data and categorical data.
+  3. Define new feature 'BMI' with weight and height, and expressed it in both numeric data and categorical data.
-   d.
-Observe the correlation between categorical data and prices by using boxplots.
+  4. Observe the correlation between categorical data and prices by using boxplots.

 #### Machine Learning